Thai Red Curry & Riesling

 Red Curry Paste

+- Drain the chillies and gently remove as many seeds and stems as possible.
 In a mortar and pestle grind the chillies until they are paste like and then add 1 ingredient at a time and keep grinding until all ingredients are combined into a rich nice paste.
 If you need to loosen it up, add a bit of the water from the chillies to get to the right consistency.
+Store in an airtight container in fridge for upwards of a month, or freeze in tablespoon size amounts

 Thai Red Curry

+- Start by heating the oil in a pan, add in the red curry paste and sauté until fragrant.
+Add in the mushrooms and sauté until they are golden and have released their juices.
+Now add in the coconut milk and the tomato paste, stir to incorporate.
 Add in the fish sauce and brown sugar.
 Bring to a boil and add the vegetables and tofu lower to a simmer and simmer everything to your desired tenderness.
 I like my vegetables to still have a crunch so I only simmer until the tofu is heated thru.
 Taste for seasoning, you want balance, it may need more umami or more sweetness, so add fish sauce or brown sugar to desired level.
+Serve over rice and garnish with basil (Thai basil if possible) and a squeeze of lime.

 Notes

 Pacific Rim Wines are available pretty much everywhere and at a price point of $12 a bottle they are a good affordable option for an everyday drinker.
 If you love white wines and wish to change up your routine add Riesling to your cellar.
 I love to find a great deal on a good Washington Wine.
 Pacific Rim knows Riesling, 90% of what they produce are varieties of Riesling, from sweet to dry.
-They source the grapes for these wines in the Columbia Valley
+They source the grapes for these wines in the Columbia Valley.